jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 ### Attempt #3: another type map as return type

-Sometimes, preferring objects over the `switch` construct helps resolve the situation, but not this time:
+Sometimes, preferring objects and object indexing over the `switch` construct helps resolve the situation, but not this time:

 ```ts
 type NumberRecord = { kind: "n"; v: number };